Aidenseo3180/Advanced-Job-Scrapper/README.md

 # Advanced-Job-Scrapper
 Uses Flask to scrap for jobs in StackOverFlow
+Automatically creates csv file for colleted Jobs